 I bought it for a relatively small price because of its malfunctioning aperture unit – it was shutting as required but returning to its initial position after a certain lag.
 This defect, in fact, did not hinder the shooting as I only had to wait for a few seconds before being able to do another shot.
-It later transpired that this defect happens occasionally on this lenses.
+It later transpired that this defect happens occasionally on these lenses.
 There is a clip on YouTube about how to fix this aperture problem.
 Unfortunately, I was unable to follow this advice myself as this video was posted long after I sold the lens.

 Size and weight

-Thus, the 300mm F4 lens is, probably, the latest among Pentax 67 lenses which allows to make handheld shots relatively easy.
+Thus, Pentax 67 300mm F4 lens is, probably, the latest among Pentax 67 lenses which allows to make handheld shots relatively easy.
 It will definitely require faster shutter speed, with 1/500 being the most preferable choice, which is most compatible with 400 ISO film.
 It is also possible to do it using 1/250 with mirror lockup, but it requires certain practice.
 However, it is not really convenient to compose vertical images with this lens.

-Unfortunately, I do not have illustrations to compare it with other lenses, but it is worth noting that 300mm F4 is almost 9cm (1.9x) longer than a popular “portrait” lens 165mm F2.8 and almost 5cm longer than late 200mm F4, which is not that much as you may expect after seeing separate images of these lenses.
+Unfortunately, I do not have illustrations to compare it with other lenses, but it is worth noting that 300mm F4 is almost 9cm (1.9x) longer than a popular “portrait” lens 165mm F2.8 and almost 5cm longer than late 200mm F4 (II), which is not that much as you may expect after seeing separate images of these lenses.

 I don’t do lens tests with patterns but only describe my impression from the equipment I use.
 Due to the fact that I had to use fast shutter speed during handheld shots and at the same time 100 ISO film, it is obvious that I shoot with a wide open aperture.
 I generally liked its sharpness in these conditions.